Gimmick12-DYY/Rams-Rocket/README.md

 **StartGameScene**
 The scene is the introduction to the Game, with a button that will lead to the next scene.
 **ChooseModeScene**
 The scene is the site for the player to choose between the two modes.
-There're two buttons that will lead to the corresponding scenes for the &nbsp;&nbsp;&nbsp;&nbsp;two modes.
+There're two buttons that will lead to the corresponding scenes for the two modes.
 **LearnModeScene**
-The scene is the mother to three children scene, the players are able to choose what part of the rocket they want to learn about by clicking &nbsp;&nbsp;&nbsp;&nbsp;the corresponding buttons.
+The scene is the mother to three children scene, the players are able to choose what part of the rocket they want to learn about by clicking the corresponding buttons.
 **BodyScene**
 The scene containing the information for the body part of the rocket.
 **PayloadScene**